-Learning to Embrace Creative Stillness
+Learning to Embrace the Stillness

 The time has been well spent.
-As I’ve thought about, prayed over, and explored the creative silence, I’ve come to realize how much control I’ve exerted over the studio and how closed I’d become to doing anything outside my comfort zone.
+As I’ve thought about, prayed over, and explored the creative silence, I’ve come to realize how much control I exerted over the studio and how closed I’d become to doing anything outside my comfort zone.

 I’ve also learned that I can teach others what I know.
-That’s a fresh and new idea, something I only dabbled with before the creative silence.
+Talk about a fresh and new idea, something I only dabbled with before the creative silence.
 Now, it’s a primary source of pleasure and income.
 There’s something about seeing a new student gain skill and enjoyment in his or her work that painting a well-crafted portrait could never provide.